-4.2.2.2.
+4.2.2.3.
 Packet Ordering Function Processing

 A function that is related to in-order delivery is the Packet Ordering Function (POF).
 Implementations MAY support POF.
-When supported, use of the POF for a particular app-flow MUST be provisioned via configuration, e.g., via the controller plane described by [I-D.ietf-detnet-data-plane-framework].
+When supported, use of the POF for a particular DetNet service MUST be provisioned via configuration, e.g., via the controller plane described by [I-D.ietf-detnet-data-plane-framework].
 Implementations MAY required that PEF and POF be used in combination.
 There is no requirement related to the order of execution of the Packet Elimination and Ordering Functions in an implementation.

-After an app-flow is identified for a received DetNet MPLS packet, as described above, an implementation MUST check if POF is configured for that app-flow.
+After a DetNet service is identified for a received DetNet MPLS packet, as described above, an implementation MUST check if POF is configured for that DetNet service.
 When configured, the implementation MUST track the sequence number contained in received d-CWs and MUST ensure that packets are processed in the order indicated in the received d-CW sequence number field, which may not be in the order the packets are received.
-As defined in Section 4.2.1 the sequence number field length may be 16 or 28 bits, is incremented by one (1) for each new app-flow packet sent, and the field value can wrap.
+As defined in Section 4.2.1 the sequence number field length may be 16 or 28 bits, is incremented by one (1) for each new MPLS packet sent for a particular DetNet service, and the field value can wrap.
 The specific mechanisms used for an implementation to identify the order of received packets is an implementation choice.